hoangthienan95/blog/_posts/2021-07-11-you-will-not-be-bored.md

 metadata_key2: metadata_value2
 ---

 **Tl;dr:** If you are worried with what you could do if you don’t have your 9-5 job, I’m providing you two lists of suggestions and inspirations below.
-One is my own, another is curated from Reddit threads
+One is my own, another is curated from Reddit threads.
+I did not find any good list online to serve as inspiration for me so I hope someone would find this one helpful.
+This list does **NOT** contain anything related to traveling or ideas on starting a business, since there are other better resources for that.

 # The need for a list of post-retirement activities for inspirations
 If you are a follower of the FIRE movement and discuss it with people, you probably at some point have had a conversation similar to the following: